-MapR Technologies recent forecast a ten-fold increase in data volumes by 2020.
+MapR Report on Email Performance: MapR Technologies recent forecast a ten-fold increase in data volumes.
 Moreover, networking specialist Cisco System estimates there will be 50 billion connected devices in the same timeframe.
 MapR also projects that the accelerated performance of OpenTSDB also could enable specific data analysis applications like datacenter and industrial monitoring as well as predictive maintenance of distributed hardware systems.

 The company said OpenTSDB is primarily used to store and analyze time-series data, that is, a sequence of successive data points.
 “Originally designed for only datacenter monitoring, poor ingest performance had limited the expansion of its use,” Ted Dunning, MapR’s chief application architect, explained in a statement announcing the accelerated performance.
 “This benchmark demonstrates a viable option for new applications.”

-MapR announced the acceleration of OpenTSDB performance by 1,000 times on a four-node cluster during this week’s Tableau Conference in Seattle.
+MapR announced the acceleration of OpenTSDB performance by 1,000 times on a four-node cluster during the Tableau Conference in Seattle.